hack-chat/main/documentation/DEPLOY.md

 1. (Follow steps 1 - 3 above)
 1. Use PM2 to start the backend server.
-    * Terminal Command: `pm2 start ./server/main.js --node-args="-r esm" --name hackchat-dev-server`
+    * Terminal Command: `pm2 start ./server/main.js --node-args="-r esm" --name hackchat`
     * See tips below to make the server start on boot.
 1. Migrate the contents of `./hackchat/client` into any suitable directory of your webserver.
 HackChat comes bundled with `http-server` for development purposes only, it is highly recommended that you use a better web server such as Nginx or Apache.
 1. (OPTIONAL) Cleanup; you may delete `hackchat/clientSource` and `hackchat/documentation`